pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(pending_events[0], MyAggregate.Started)

-This is equivalent to declaring the created event class explicitly on the aggregate class using a particular name.
+This is equivalent to declaring the named of the "created" event class on the aggregate class.

 .. code:: python